03-10-25

 Powertrain Options and Performance

-F-150 performing Experience the thrill of off-roading with the Ford Ranger!
+Experience the thrill of off-roading with the Ford Ranger!
 Our knowledgeable sales advisors at Universal Ford are here to help you explore how close you are to performance and adventure-ready capabilities of this midsize pickup.

 The engines of the new Ford Ranger and Ford F-150 are a powerful part of a range of powertrain options to suit various driving needs.
 The Ranger features a turbocharged engine that provides excellent torque and fuel efficiency, making it versatile for both city and off-road driving.